Dresel/RouteLocalization/Documentation/TheConfigurationClass.md

 # The Configuration Class

-This selections describes the various configuration options for RouteLocalization.
+This section describes the various configuration options for RouteLocalization.

 ## AddCultureAsRoutePrefix